 Rogers-Shaw deal approval bets rise after mobile unit sale, shares rally

-TORONTO, June 20 (Reuters) - Shares in Shaw Communications SJRb.TO and Rogers Communications RCIb.TO rallied on Monday on expectations that the sale of Shaw's mobile unit will eventually pave the way for regulatory approval of Rogers' C$20 billion ($15.4 billion) acquisition of Shaw, analysts said.
+TORONTO, June 20 (Reuters) - Shares in Shaw Communications SJRb.TO and Rogers Communications RCIb.TO rallied on Monday on expectations that the sale of Shaw's mobile unit will eventually pave the way for regulatory approval of the Canadian telecom operators' C$20 billion ($15.4 billion) purchase deal.

-Late on Friday, Rogers and Shaw agreed to sell Freedom Mobile unit to Quebecor Inc QBRb.TOfor C$2.85 billion, including wireless and internet customers.
+Late on Friday, Rogers and Shaw agreed to sell Freedom Mobile unit to Quebecor Inc QBRb.TO for C$2.85 billion, including wireless and internet customers, in a bid to assuage competition concerns over Rogers plan to buy smaller rival Shaw.

 Canada's competition commission on Monday said it would assess "remedy offers" to address the competition issues but that any remedy must eliminate a substantial reduction or prevention of competition due to the merger.